Chemistry of Natural Products and Medicinal Plants

 Biological Activity Evaluation

-Natural products are tested for biological activities, such as antimicrobial, anticancer, and antioxidant properties, using cell-based assays and animal models.
+Natural products are tested for biological activities, such as antimicrobial, anticancer, antiviral, antioxidant, and anti-inflammatory properties, using various in vitro (cell-based assays) and in vivo (animal models) methods.

 Synthesis and Modification

-Some natural products can be synthesized or modified in the laboratory to improve their pharmacological properties or create new derivatives.
+Some natural products can be synthesized or modified in the laboratory to improve their pharmacological properties, to produce analogs with enhanced activity, or to create new derivatives with altered properties.
+Total synthesis and semi-synthesis are common approaches.

 Data Analysis